Skip to content

 Key Takeaways

-Exiting shareholders who have chosen to leave the company voluntarily can either sell their shares to other shareholders or participate in a share buy-back if there’s no third-party buyer available.
-You cannot force other shareholders to buy your shares, nor can the company or other shareholders compel you to sell unless specified in the company’s shareholders agreement.
-Completing a share buy-back involves detailed requirements, which your company must strictly follow.
-Both you, as the exiting shareholder and the company, should seek legal, tax, and financial advice before proceeding with the sale and purchase.
+Exiting shareholders who have chosen to leave the company voluntarily can either sell their shares to other shareholders or participate in a share buy-back if there is no third-party buyer available.
+You cannot force other shareholders to buy your shares, nor can the company or other shareholders compel you to sell unless specified in the company’s shareholders’ agreement.

-If you have any questions regarding the sale or buy-back of shares an an exiting shareholder, our experienced corporate lawyers can assist as part of our LegalVision membership.
+If you have any questions regarding the sale or buy-back of shares as an exiting shareholder, our experienced corporate lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 Register for our free webinars